 In this quiet space I noticed that, in order to find a next step that felt right for me, I needed a better understanding of who I (really) was – something I’d never given much thought to before.
 (Feel like you want to do that, too?
 Hop over to my blog post Create a Snapshot of Who You Really Are to find out how!)

 Then I started trying out what I felt drawn to – and my previously straight journey turned into a more meandering one.
-A very interesting journey it was, too, as it lead me deeply into Writing, Photography, Dance, Singing, Performance, and various self-development and avarious spiritual philosophies!
+A very interesting journey it was, too, as it lead me deeply into Writing, Photography, Dance, Singing, Performance, and various self-developmental and spiritual philosophies!

 I kept collecting, until a clearer picture gradually emerged: It was actually a friend who suggested to me that, with my extensive experience in so many areas of life and work, with so many different people, I would make the perfect Life Coach.

 At the time, I didn’t even know what a Life Coach was.
-But when I researched it, I could see it made logical and gut-feeling sense.
-And the work I was meant to do – which I call Change Catalysing today – and the life I love, gradually fell into place!
+But when I researched it, it made logical and gut-feeling sense.
+And the work I was meant to do – which I call Life Consulting today – as well as the life I love, gradually fell into place!

 A kaleidoscopic life

 On my journey, I’ve had times of clarity and times of confusion.
 Times of actively and purposefully taking myself forward, and times of letting things rest.
 I alternated Doing with Being and Reflecting.
 I lived through the natural ups and downs of my journey.
 And every now and then, I took stock of where I stood, of what worked for me and what didn’t.
-And then thought of where to go next.
+And then I looked around for where to go next.